• Skip to main content

 After making a general timetable for November, make a timetable for each of the several days before Thanksgiving.
 Make notes as to which foods to prepare each day, when to take the turkey out to thaw (if using frozen), and any other specific tasks such as polishing silver, unpacking special Thanksgiving dishes, etc.

 Finally, make a timetable for Thanksgiving Day.
 Write down the times you need to prepare dishes in order for all of them to be done at the appropriate time.
 Make sure to take into account which dishes need to go in the oven and at what temperature.
 You might discover you need to adjust your menu if you have too many things to bake or roast in the oven at the same time at different temperatures.
-If it would make it easier, roast the turkey in a roaster such as one of these.

 If you will need help in the kitchen, determine in advance who you would like to help and what you would like them to do.
 Make a note of it.